 and

 These bounds are minimal for $\gamma=1$ and the results follow. \end{proof}

-We observe that restarting accelerated gradient methods reduces complexity from $O(1/\epsilon^{\tau})$ to $O(1/\epsilon^{\tau/2})$ compared to simple gradient descent.
-This result is similar to the acceleration of gradient descent.
-We extend now this restart scheme to solve non-smooth or H\"older smooth convex optimization problem under the sharpness assumption.
+We observe that restarting accelerated gradient methods reduces complexity from $O(\epsilon^{-\tau})$ to $O(\epsilon^{-\tau/2})$ compared to simple gradient descent.
+More general results on the convergence of (sub)gradient descent algorithms under a {\L}ojasiewicz inequality assumption were developed by \citet{Bolt15}.